 Part of Becky’s job as CRM manager is to gather and consolidate customer data, and then use that data to create different customer segments—each defined by their respective needs.
-She then figures out the best time, channel and message to send each segment, to demonstrate how Lost My Name’s products can fit those needs.
+She then figures out the best time, channel and message to reach out to each segment and demonstrate how Wonderbly’s products can fit those needs.

 For example, Becky spends a lot of time thinking up and testing new campaigns to target groups according to the point they’re at in the customer lifecycle, as well as monitoring any movement between customer groups.